Samsung/tizen-docs/docs/application/dotnet/guides/app-management/cion.md

 The Cion API provides functionality to communicate with other devices.

-The main features of the `Tizen.Applications.Cion` class include:
+The main features of the `Tizen.Applications.Cion` class includes the following:

 -   Communicating with other applications in server-client style.

     You can communicate with other applications in [server-client](#server_client) style.

 -   Communicating with other applications in group style.

     You can communicate with other applications in [group](#group) style.

 And, you can generate communication code using [TIDL](#tidl).